clojurists-together/clojuriststogether.org/resources/markdown/news/q3-2019-survey-results.md

 title: Q3 2019 Survey Results and Call for Proposals
 type: "post"
-draft: true

 Thanks so much for your support and feedback in the latest survey.
 We value your opinions and always take suggestions into account as we make changes from quarter to quarter.

-The call for proposals for new projects will close on Monday, July 15th, 2019 at 12am PST.
+The call for proposals for new projects will close on Wednesday, July 17th, 2019 at 11:59pm PST.

+We are checking our funding levels to work out how many projects we will be able to fund this quarter.
+We plan to fund each project at $3,000 USD/month for 3 months ($9,000 USD total).
+We'll update this post when we have final figures on how many projects we can fund before we select the projects.

 ## Survey Responses